Ecogenomics/GTDBTk/README.md

 ## Classify Workflow

 The classify workflow consists of three steps: *identify*, *align*, and *classify*.
 The *identify* step calls genes using [Prodigal](http://prodigal.ornl.gov/) and then uses HMM models and the [HMMER](http://http://hmmer.org/) package to identify the marker genes used for phylogenetic inference.
 Consistent alignments are obtained by aligning marker genes to their respective HMM model.
 The *align* step concatenates the aligned marker genes and applies all necessary filtering to the concatenated multiple sequence alignment (MSA).
-Finally, the *classify* step uses [pplacer](http://matsen.fhcrc.org/pplacer/) to find the maximum-likelihood placement of each genome's concatenated protein alignment in the GTDB-Tk reference tree.
-GTDB-Tk classifies each genome based on its placement in the reference tree, its relative evolutionary distance, and FastANI distance (see Chaumeil PA et al., 2018 for details).
+Finally, the *classify* step uses [pplacer](http://matsen.fhcrc.org/pplacer/) to find the maximum-likelihood placement of each genome in the GTDB-Tk reference tree.
+GTDB-Tk classifies each genome based on its placement in the reference tree, its relative evolutionary divergence, and ANI to reference genomes.

 The classify workflow can be run as follows:
 ```
 > gtdbtk classify_wf --genome_dir <my_genomes> --out_dir <output_dir>
 ```
 This will process all genomes in <my_genomes> using both bacterial and archaeal marker sets and place the results in <output_dir>.
 Genomes must be in FASTA format.
 The location of genomes can also be specified using a batch file with the --batchfile flag.
-The batch file is simply a two column file indicating the location of each genome and the desired genome identifier (i.e., a Newick compatible alphanumeric string).
+The batch file is a two column file indicating the location of each genome and the desired genome identifier (i.e., a Newick compatible alphanumeric string).
 These fields must be seperated by a tab.

 The workflow supports several optional flags, including:
+* min_perc_aa: allows filtering of genomes below a specified percentage of amino acids in the MSA
 * cpus: maximum number of CPUs to use

 For other flags please consult the command line interface.